 The Systems and Data Services team are responsible for developing new operations processes, approaches to systems configuration and delivering enhancements and changes.

 We develop, configure and support online registration.
 We manage and support Programme Verification, Module Capacity Management, CMIS (timetabling system), Student Fitting (registration to labs and tutorials) as well as providing reporting expertise and support to the unit and external agencies such as the HEA.

-Key businesses include bulk data processing, building the fee rules that raise charges for students, the allocation of general elective places as well as processing SUSI files and producing returns and invoices
+Key businesses also include bulk data processing, building the fee rules that raise charges for students, the allocation of elective places as well as processing SUSI files and producing returns and invoices.

 Student Universal Support Ireland (SUSI) is the single Awarding Authority for all new student grant applications.